Tennessee Alternative Teacher Certification

 Practitioner Occupational Education License

 The Occupational Education License for career and technical education subjects requires that candidates be admitted to or have completed an educator preparation program.
-Candidates must be recommended for licensure by the program in which they are enrolled.
+Candidates must be recommended for licensure by the program in which they are enrolled and meet endorsement experience requirements.
 Minimum qualifications for career and technical education licensure typically include a high school diploma plus five years of industry experience, as well as holding a recognized industry-related certification or license.

 Testing Requirements for Tennessee Alternative Certification

-As alternative teacher certification in Tennessee is not a separate pathway, candidates for licensure must pass the same exams as traditional-pathway educators.
-These include the Praxis Principles of Learning and Teaching (PLT) and Core Academic Skills for Educators exams, as well as the Praxis Subject Assessments tests appropriate to the content area(s) and grade(s) the candidate wishes to teach.
+Candidates for licensure via an alternative route must pass the same exams as traditional-pathway educators.
+These include the Praxis Principles of Learning and Teaching (PLT) for the appropriate grade levels and Core Academic Skills for Educators exams, as well as the Praxis Subject Assessments tests appropriate to the content area(s) and grade(s) the candidate wishes to teach.
 See the Praxis website to determine which content area exams are required for each endorsement area.

 Transferring Teaching Licenses from Another State